 It’s only even more astonishing to consider that this collection of experiences – from the absurd to the exquisitely beautiful – has popped up in a matter of days.

-Still, curated with love over the span of entire months, by intensely talented engineers, artists, producers, volunteers, and the rest of us.
-The feats on show are no less mesmerising or impressive.
+Still, curated with love over the span of entire months, by intensely talented engineers, artists, producers, volunteers, and of course – the rest of us.
+Yet the feats on show are no less mesmerising or impressive.

 Each year has an overarching theme, and this year’s was ‘Zoophemism.’